AviTrader sponsorship ad

 In the United States, limits placed by the Scope Clause on the number of aircraft that can be operated by regional feeder carriers may put smaller regional jets at risk as airlines contract their fleets.
 IBA expects 50-seat aircraft such as ERJ-140/-145 and CRJ-200 to be most vulnerable.

 However, the shortage of pilots in the United States has eased since the outbreak of Covid-19, which may create an opportunity for carriers to re-negotiate the Scope Clause.
-It is also possible that airlines will deploy regional jets in place of larger aircraft in the near-term while air demand recovers.
+It is also possible that airlines will deploy regional jets in place of larger aircraft in the near-term while air traffic demand recovers.

 Phil Seymour, President of IBA, says: “Any aircraft being sold on today’s market will be deemed “distressed” especially if a quick sale is required in a liquidation scenario.
 We expect regional jet and turboprop aircraft values to remain relatively resilient to the effects of Covid-19, especially in the longer-term.
 However, the devil is in the detail, and values for specific regional jet models will be vulnerable if availability increases in the secondary market through airline failures, Chapter 11 events or fleet replacement programmes.”